SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

    ![](./Media/recommend-log.png)

 1. From the Terminal select Node terminal, press Ctrl + C to stop the recommendation service ui page.
 Now, click on Next from the lower right corner to move to the next page.

+ ## Review
+ In this lab, you have accomplished the following:

+- Verified the API Management Service and created an API successfully.
+- Updated the Recommendation Service configuration for Azure OpenAI access.
+- Verified that the Recommendation service successfully accesses Azure OpenAI.